 Google admits its AI Overviews can generate "some odd, inaccurate" results

-Google on Thursday admitted that its AI Overviews tool, which delivers AI-generated responses to user search queries, needs improvement.
+Google on Thursday admitted that its AI Overviews tool, which uses artificial intelligence to respond to search queries, needs improvement.

-"...
-Some odd, inaccurate or unhelpful AI Overviews certainly did show up.
-And while these were generally for queries that people don't commonly do, it highlighted some specific areas that we needed to improve," Reid said in part.
+"[S]ome odd, inaccurate or unhelpful AI Overviews certainly did show up.
+And while these were generally for queries that people don't commonly do, it highlighted some specific areas that we needed to improve," Reid said.

 Nonsensical questions such as, "How many rocks should I eat?" generated questionable content from AI Overviews, Reid said, because of the lack of useful, related advice on the internet.
 She added that the AI Overviews feature is also prone to taking sarcastic content from discussion forums at face value, and potentially misinterpreting webpage language to present inaccurate information in response to Google searches.